maduhu/admin-customizer/README.txt

 - Replace 'Howdy' with your own text
 - Rearrange Logout menu
 - Confirmation on Logout
+- Set maximum number of columns in Dashboard
-- Hide WordPress Default Dashboard widgets
+- Hide Wordpress Default Dashboard widgets
 - Add new custom widget in Dashboard
 - Hide or customize admin footer
 - Change logo in Login page
 - Add background image in your Login page
 - Set maximum number of Revisions or disable completely
 - Change Default Email address and Name for sending emails

-Have any questions or bug report or suggestion, please [visit Github page](https://github.com/ernilambar/admin-customizer).
+- Remove Default User Contact methods

 If you like this plugin, please [rate and review](http://wordpress.org/support/view/plugin-reviews/admin-customizer).

 == Installation ==